 Australia Looks To Overhaul Slot Rules At Sydney Airport To Boost Competition

-(MENAFN- Live Mint) SYDNEY, Aug 5 (Reuters) - The Australian government said on Monday it would introduce rules to free up more takeoff and landing slots at Sydney airport, and make it easier for new airlines to get slots as it looks to boost competition at the country's busiest airport.
+(MENAFN- Live Mint) SYDNEY (Reuters) - The Australian government said on Monday it would introduce rules to free up more takeoff and landing slots at Sydney airport, and make it easier for new airlines to get slots as it looks to boost competition at the country's busiest airport.

 The move comes roughly a week after airline Regional Express Holdings cut hundreds of jobs after it entered voluntary administration, the second small airline to do so this year, further consolidating the country's Aviation market.